rodoshi16/MentalHealthApp/README.md

 # 🧠 MindMate – A Mental Health Chatbot

 **MindMate** is an intelligent, sentiment-aware mental health chatbot that engages users with empathetic, uplifting, and supportive responses.
-It uses NLP (via Facebook's BlenderBot), sentiment analysis (via TextBlob), and a beautiful React interface to help users feel heard and understood.
+It uses NLP (via Facebook's BlenderBot), sentiment analysis (via TextBlob), and a React interface to help users feel heard and understood.

 ---